 Batman: My brain's not a nice place to be.

 - Doctor Destiny also existed in the comics, with much the same MO—however, here, it's notable that he gained his powers from a device which was retconned to be powered by a special ruby... that originally belonged to Dream of Neil Gaiman's The Sandman, before it was officially split off from the main DCU.

-- A later episode has a experiment that can invade dreams and turn them into nothing but nightmares.
-It nearly does this to Lilo had Stitch, Pleakly and Jumbaa not intervened.
+- A later episode has an experiment (Experiment 276/Remmy) that can invade dreams and turn them into nothing but nightmares.
+It nearly does this to Lilo, but Stitch, Pleakley and Jumba intervened.

-- A whole Spongebob Squarepants episode was devoted to this.
-SpongeBob travels into other main characters' dreams and messing them up, making them nightmares.
+- A whole episode was devoted to this.
+SpongeBob travels into other main characters' dreams and messing them up, making them become nightmares.
 Even Patrick is annoyed by his best friend's presence in his dreams.

 - Well, he doesn't necessarily cause nightmares, but he certainly gets on everyone's nerves.
 Plankton and Sandy's certainly count as nightmares, while Squidward's is an arguable case.
 The rest are just really annoyed.

 - And he wasn't really trying to cause problems.
 But he is SpongeBob...